futurice/futuhours-next/README.md

 - [Futuswarm](https://github.com/futurice/futuswarm) (for deploying)
   - Futurice employees only use [Appswarm](https://futuswarm-mainpage.app.futurice.com/)

 You will also need a running backend API server on the same host at port 8000, for which you will need to set up [haskell-mega-repo](https://github.com/futurice/haskell-mega-repo).
 The backend server code is in [hours-api](https://github.com/futurice/haskell-mega-repo/tree/master/hours-api).

 For development, it is sufficient to get as far as being able to run `cabal new-run hours-mock-server`.
+If the port the backend server is running on is not 8803, you can change the proxy setting to point to the correct address in `elmapp.config.js`.

 **Development**